-1. The Organization's decision to dismiss the complainant was based on the statements signed by him on 16 December 1968 in which he admitted having taken part in the traffic in foreign currency through the diplomatic pouch.
+1. The Organization's decision to dismiss the complainant was based on the statements signed by him on 17 December 1968 in which he admitted having taken part in the traffic in foreign currency through the diplomatic pouch.
 The complainant denies the validity of this document and accuses the officials who interrogated him of having forced him by improper treatment to confess to misconduct which he had not committed.
 However, the Tribunal finds that the complainant's statement must be held to be true in spite of his denials for the following reasons.

 That statement contains detailed particulars of the persons implicated in the traffic in foreign currency, the payments they received and the precautions they took to conceal their illicit operations.
 These particulars are clearly too detailed to have been invented by third parties not implicated in the acts with which the complainant is charged; moreover, they are corroborated by similar statements made by five other persons charged, two of whom have not retracted their confessions.
-Finally, the complainant's statement is all the more convincing in that it was signed in the presence of several officials.
+Finally, the complainant's statement is all the more convincing in that it was signed in the presence of several officials, including two of the accused.
 In these circumstances the complainant must be regarded as bound by his signature to the document concerned even if he did not himself draft it.

 It is true that the complainant claims to have yielded to the threats of the officials interrogating him after a prolonged period of confinement.
 These allegations, however, are not only entirely unproven, but are highly improbable.
 The treatment alleged by the complainant was in any case not of such a kind as to force him to confess to imaginary acts of misconduct.
-The complainant himself claims that on the very day following the signature of his statement he complained to the Regional Director of the behaviour of the investigating officials.
-It is highly probable that if he had been deprived of freedom of expression he would not have contradicted himself from one day to another.
+It was in fact after being informed of the confessions of the other two persons implicated in the traffic in foreign currency that he decided to make his own confession.